JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 #### Risk: low

 Whitelisted addresses cannot transfer TGLD tokens to a different address cross-chain.
-To transfer tokens cross-chain, smart-contracts need to transfer the tokens first to an EOA (or gnosis safe), then do the `send()` to send it to the same address cross-chain, and then transfer it to the final destination.
+To transfer tokens cross-chain, smart contracts need to transfer the tokens first to an EOA (or gnosis safe), then do the `send()` to send it to the same address cross-chain, and then transfer it to the final destination.

 #### Team response: Invalid